Future-proofing workflows with Canon's PTZ cameras

 "If you're shooting in a theatre, for example, you don't want the camera to track somebody going out to use the bathroom," explains Paul.

-A technician wearing white gloves cleans the sensor of a Canon camera.
+A technician wearing purple gloves works on the circuitry of a Canon camera on a table.

 Do you own Canon kit?